 In 2004, they moved to their current location on the grounds of the decommissioned Alameda Naval Air Station in a former airplane hanger where they opened a huge distillery and tasting room.
 The former aircraft hanger allowed them to build a really amazing distillery and one really cool space to take a distillery tour!

 The tour takes you through the entire distillation process, from the raw fruit and fermentation tanks, to the stills and barrel aging area, where you see what all goes into making some really good spirits!
 Our tour guide even showed us the botanicals that go into making what might be St. George Spirit’s real claim to fame, their St. George Absinthe Verte, the first legal American absinthe made since it was banned in 1912!

 Absinthe really got a bad rap as a hallucinogenic back in the early 1900’s and it was banned in the US in 1912 as it had the reputation of causing folks to go crazy.
 It even had the nickname “The Green Fairy” for its reputation to cause folks to see mythical creatures (this reputed propensity to drive folks mad is also why St. George Spirits has a monkey playing a skull like a drum on its label!)

 The Sazerac is a classic cocktail, created back in in New Orleans in the early 1800s where it featured cognac or rye whiskey, absinthe and bitters and sugar and became a favorite drink in New Orleans.
 This cocktail was rediscovered once the “ban” on absinthe was lifted and bartenders could mix up a real sazerac with absinthe!

 We started out with the classic sazerac recipe, but instead of a sugar cube, we decided to add in a little fruit flavor and use blackberry simple syrup to add a fruity sweetness to the cocktail.
 Blackberry and absinthe goes together really well, the anise and botanical flavor of the St. George Absinthe Verde complimenting the tart fruity blackberry, especially when paired up with a spicy rye whiskey!

 This is one really great cocktail that everyone should try, especially if you take a trip out to Alameda to visit St. George Spirits! (oh and you can get one really amazing view of San Fransisco, where you just might catch a really cool sunset if you are there in the evening!)

-- 1.5 oz rye whiskey
+- 1.50 oz rye whiskey